Skip to content

 num_partitions is used to decide how many partitions the first level IVF index uses.
 Higher number of partitions could lead to more efficient I/O during queries and better accuracy, but it takes much more time to train.
 On SIFT-1M dataset, our benchmark shows that keeping each partition 1K-4K rows lead to a good latency / recall.

 num_sub_vectors specifies how many Product Quantization (PQ) short codes to generate on each vector.
+The number should be a factor of the vector dimension.
 Because PQ is a lossy compression of the original vector, a higher num_sub_vectors usually results in less space distortion, and thus yields better accuracy.
 However, a higher num_sub_vectors also causes heavier I/O and more PQ computation, and thus, higher latency. dimension / num_sub_vectors should be a multiple of 8 for optimum SIMD efficiency.